everx-labs/ton-nfc-client/README.md

 await new Promise(r => setTimeout(r, 5000))
 await nfcWrapper.turnOnWallet(authenticationPassword, commonSecret, initialVector);
 ```
-If you do some time consuming actions between calls of two card operationa, then additional delay is not required.
+If you do some time consuming actions between calls of two card operations, then additional delay is not required.

 ## Recovery module